arbuh/arbuh.github.io/slides.md

 ## **About Cucumber 🥒**

-It allows to write a human-readable specifications for features (even managers can read it!😯) using *Gherkin*
+It allows to write a human-readable specifications (even managers can read it!😯) using *Gherkin*

 ```
 Feature: manage contract types